ud-cis-discord/ud-cis-discord.github.io/pages/Discord Crash Course.md

 ---
 ### What is Discord?

-Discord is a guild-based instant messaging platform.
-Our guild, UD CIS, will be broken up into different channels based on the different computer science courses that we offer here at UD (that have agreed to participate) as well as general channels that everyone can use.
-If you've never used Discord before: you can essentially consider a guild to be one big group chat with channels being smaller, more organized group chats inside of it.
+Discord is a server-based instant messaging platform.
+Our server, UD CIS, will be broken up into different channels based on the different computer science courses that we offer here at UD (that have agreed to participate) as well as general channels that everyone can use.
+If you've never used Discord before: you can essentially consider a server to be one big group chat with channels being smaller, more organized group chats inside of it.

 ### What are roles?

-Each member of a guild can be given specific roles that control the permissions you are given.
-For example: you will be given the verified role in the guild after you go through the [verification][1] process, which gives you permission to send messages.
-You will also give yourself a role for each CISC course you are taking (that's on the guild) once you enroll in the course.
+Each member of a server can be given specific roles that control the permissions you are given.
+For example: you will be given the verified role in the server after you go through the [verification][1] process, which gives you permission to send messages.
+You will also give yourself a role for each CISC course you are taking (that's on the server) once you enroll in the course.
 This role will give you permission to send and/or view messages in the channels related to your course(s).

-Each role has a color assigned to it, and the color of your name in the guild will correspond to the role that you have (all verified students will have a green name).
+Each role has a color assigned to it, and the color of your name in the server will correspond to the role that you have (all verified students will have a green name).
 Course and Discord staff will have colors specific to them, so that they are distinguishable from non-staff members.
 Professors will have a red name, Discord Admins will have a purple name, TAs (teaching assistants) will have a yellow name, and LAs (lab assistants) will have an orange name.